My Take on the Kitchen Arts

 2. I like salt.
 Fat's cool too.

-I think the kind of salt you use matters a lot.
+I think the kind of salt you use matters.
 There's a big difference between speckled grainy salt that has a lot of mineral content, and the kind that's had the spirit sucked out of it at a refinery.
 Nutritionists have been all about low sodium for a long time, but I think that's because we've been all about processed foods for a long time, and it's easy to overdose on salt when the sodium is hidden and it's empty sodium at that.
 If the salt is good, salt to taste.

 Nutritionists also used to say that saturated fat was the devil; they're backpedaling now.
 Quality fat — like butter from a grazing cow, a healthy animal's lard, coconut oil, whatever floats your boat — is healthy and delicious.
 So I'm never trying to use less fat.
 I'm trying to use the right amount of fat.